History of professional baseball in Milwaukee: Chronology, 1876–1944

-A Milwaukee tradition

 The nickname "Brewers" has been used by Milwaukee baseball teams since at least the 1880s, although none of those clubs ever enjoyed a measure of success or stability.
-That would change with Milwaukee's entry into the American Association, which would last fifty years and provide the city's springboard into the major leagues.
+That would change with Milwaukee's entry into the American Association, which would last 50 years and provide the city's springboard into the major leagues.

-The American Association
+Milwaukee Brewers of the American Association (1902–1952)

-The American Association Milwaukee Brewers were founded in 1901, after the American League Brewers moved to St. Louis and became the St. Louis Browns.
-The modern Orioles franchise can trace its roots back to the original Milwaukee Brewers of the minor Western League, beginning in 1894 when the league reorganized.
-The Brewers were there when the WL renamed itself the American League in 1900.
-At the end of the 1900 season, the American League removed itself from baseball's National Agreement (the formal understanding between the NL and the minor leagues).
-Two months later, the AL declared itself a competing major league.
-As a result of several franchise shifts, the Brewers were one of only two Western League teams that didn't either fold or move (the other being the Detroit Tigers).
-During the first American League season, they finished dead last with a record of 48–89.
-During its lone Major League season, the team played at Lloyd Street Grounds, between 16th and 18th Streets in Milwaukee.

-The Brewers did not win their first American Association championship until 1913, then repeated the next year.
-Over 20 years would pass before they claimed another with a 90-64 club in 1936 as a Detroit affiliate.
+The American Association Milwaukee Brewers were founded in 1901, after the major-league Brewers of the American League moved to St. Louis and became the St. Louis Browns.
+The minor-league Brewers did not win their first American Association championship until 1913, then repeated the next year.
+Over 20 years would pass before they claimed another with a 90–64 club in 1936 as a Detroit affiliate.
 In 1944, the team won again, placing the team in the top 100.
 Three years later, the Brewers became a farm team of the Boston Braves.
 Although this move eventually paved the way for the team's demise, in the short run it led directly to Milwaukee's final two league championships—one in 1951 when they also won the Junior World Series, followed by an even better team the next year.